Credit by Examination

 Course Credit Guidelines for Military Service

-Course substitutions are permitted with final approval by the Division Director of the academic area in which the replacement is sought.
+Course substitutions are permitted with final approval by the Division Director of the academic area where the replacement is sought.
 For students in Associate in Applied Science (A.A.S.) programs, substitution requests should originate with the advisor of the students’ active program of study.
 For students in College Transfer programs [Associate in Arts (A.A.), Associate in Science (A.S.), and Associate in Fine Arts (A.F.A.)], requests should originate with the advisor of the related academic area.

 Substitutions are approved and applied toward specific degrees, diplomas, or certificates; therefore, a student must be enrolled in the appropriate program of study and catalog year before a substitution can be given.